Magesh90/myRetailApp/README.md

 # myRetailApp
 This application is used to retrieve the product details based on its id.
-The product's name is retrieved from the internal target API using https rest call, and the product's price details is retrieved the local noSql database.
+The product's name is retrieved from the internal target API using https rest call, and the product's price details is retrieved from the local noSql database.
 This app also takes a PUT request on the same resource path to update the price details in the database.

 Pre-requisites
 1. Install JDK >= 1.7